 If oily skin is a swampy bog, then dry skin is the arid desert.
 And those who suffer from the latter routinely struggle with cracked, tight skin that can be especially miserable in the wintertime.

-With dry skin, controlling your environment is just as important as your care routine.
+If you have this skin type, controlling your environment is just as important as your care routine.
 In those punishing cold stretches, try setting your thermostat lower and find a quality humidifier or two to blast in the rooms where you spend most of your time.
 Most importantly, deny your natural tendency to take long, hot showers when it’s freezing outside.
 Short showers with warm water are a must.

 There are tons of tactics out there for fighting dry skin, but here are some fundamentals.
 Be sure to moisturize when your skin is still damp, exfoliate sparingly and embrace face masks.
 These steps alone should make a world of difference!

-Skin with these blended traits call for a blended strategy.
+Skin with these blended traits calls for a blended strategy.
 Because of its prominence, your T-zone is the primary skinemesis.
 Again, you’ll want to avoid the same ingredients noted above for oily skin and consider a mattifier to tamp down the shininess.
 Use a hydrating serum for your entire face and an oil-free sunscreen that’s at least 30 SPF to protect that delicate dermal mix.
 Need some recommendations?
 Check out these lotions, potions, creams and cleansers for combo skin.